KushalRoyChowdhury/fluxflow-cli/README.md

 - **Responsive Terminal UI**: A gorgeous, reactive interface built with React and Ink, featuring multi-line input, status bars, modals, and diff views.
 - **Dual-Model Architecture**: A primary agent interacts with you and executes tasks, while a silent background "Janitor" model handles chat summarization and long-term memory extraction without blocking the main UI.
 - **Two Operating Modes**:
   - **Flux (Dev Mode)**: Full system access.
-The agent can read/write files, execute shell commands, and run autonomous agentic loops (up to 45 iterations) to solve complex coding tasks.
+The agent can read/write files, execute shell commands, and run autonomous agentic loops, subagents, safety tools to solve complex coding tasks.
   - **Flow (Chat Mode)**: Focused on conversation and web research, with limited agentic loops for faster response times.
 - **Advanced Memory System**: Features both temporary session context and persistent, cross-session user memories encrypted locally on your machine.
 - **Agentic Tooling**: Built-in tools for smart file patching, web scraping, web searching, terminal execution and high-fidelity Office document generation (PDF/DOCX).
 - **Autonomous Project Alignment**: Automatically detects and adheres to project-specific instructions in `Agent.md`, `Skills.md`, and `Fluxflow.md` for high-fidelity coding standards and complex workflows.
 - **Customizable "Thinking" Levels**: Adjust the depth of the model's reasoning process (from Fast to xHigh).
 - **Autonomous Subagent System**: Spawns subagents in either blocking mode (`invokeSync`) or asynchronous mode (`invoke`) to offload tasks.
-Runs with a permanent suite of 10 system tools (e.g. ReadFile, PatchFile, WebSearch, WritePDF), excluding shell commands (`Run` is disabled).
+Runs with a permanent suite of system tools (e.g. ReadFile, PatchFile, WebSearch).
 Telemetry is quietly tracked in the CLI's active subagents UI block and backed up in transaction-safe restoration records.
-- **High-Reliability Fallback**: Automatic failover to a lighter, high-concurrency model (Gemini 3.1 Flash Lite) during peak traffic to ensure 100% session persistence.

 ## 🚀 Quick Start